sherpa/sherpa/docs/evaluation/simulate.rst

 then it samples from the background PHA.
 For each bin, it treats the background count number as the expected value and performs a Poisson draw.
-The background drawn from the Poisson distribution is than added to the simulated source spectrum (the sum of two Poisson distribution is a Poisson distribution again).
+The background drawn from the Poisson distribution is than added to the simulated source spectrum (the sum of two Poisson distributiona is a Poisson distribution again).
 This works best if the background is well exposed and has a large number or counts.